Fair94/Project_java_Giuseppe_Calvaruso/README.md

 3) Right Click on mouse: run Main
 4) Use app with CLI (Command Line Interface)

-#KNOWN LIMITATIONS AND FUTURE WORK
-Known limits of the apps are surely the fact the rented/not rented works on running app.
-Future works include modifying permanently this field in the mocked database.
-Future works includes recognizing an external pheripheral such a barcode reader, facilitating reading and writing information about book.
-In the future, the app could introduce a customer management, where every customer has it's own ID.
-With the ID, the app prints the info, how many books has rented and how many books could the customer rent.
-The books have its own price.
-The app could integrate a sort of payment management, introducing payment via cards, paypal, credit and so on.
-The app was not designed solely for books, but is extendable for any product tha has a barcode.
-For example, if we have to run a grocery shops, we could use the genres of the books as foodstuffs (we have of course to change some names)

 #TEST SUITE
 The project include a folder test with junit and mockito test The test classes are located in:
 `src/test/java/giuseppecalvaruso/`
+During my test, I thinked about different scenario of use of the app and where possible I have used mockito to mock this scenario.

 - `book_factory_mockito_test.java`
-   Uses Mockito to simulate the behavior of a `book_factory` and verify that the `createBook()` method is called with the expected parameters and returns the correct mocked object.
+   Uses Mockito to simulate the creating of a book using book factory and add Book class

 - `book_manager_test.java`
-   Integration test for reading and writing books to the mock database (`bookdatabase.txt`).
-   Verifies correct persistence of single and multiple books, and proper handling of an empty file.
+   Verifying the persistence of the mocked database

 - `ExceptionShieldMockitoTest.java`
-   Unit tests for the `Exception_Shield` class using Mockito.
-   Simulates both expected (`InputError`) and unexpected (`RuntimeException`) errors to verify that:
-   - The correct logger method is called (`warning` or `severe`)
-   - A safe message is returned to the user
+  Testing Exception_Shielding pattern using mockito

 - `ExceptionShieldTest.java`
-   Unit tests for the `Exception_Shield` logic using a real `Logger`.
-   Verifies the shielding behavior in three scenarios: expected error (`InputError`), unexpected error (`RuntimeException`), and no error at all.
+   Testing Exception_Shielding with Junit using three different scenario

 - `FacadeTest.java`
-   Tests the `Facade` class, simulating user input via a `Scanner`.
-   Verifies that invalid inputs (empty title, negative price) trigger `InputError`, and that valid input is accepted without exceptions.
+  Testing Facade using different input through scanner.

 - `LibraryBookIteratorMockitoTest.java`
-   Tests the `LibraryBookIterator` class using mocked `List` and `Iterator` objects.
-   Verifies correct iteration behavior, including edge case when no elements are left.
+   Testing iterator using a mocked library

 - `LibraryBookIteratorTest.java`
-   Unit tests for the real behavior of `LibraryBookIterator`.
-   Verifies iteration over a real list of books, as well as edge cases such as an empty list or null input.
+  Testing iterator using a real library

 - `LibraryTest.java`
-   Tests the `Library` class as a concrete aggregate for the Iterator Pattern.
-   Verifies that a valid iterator is returned and handles the case of an empty library correctly.
+   Verifying the correct creation of the iterator

 - `MainMenuTest.java`
-   Unit tests for the `Mainmenu` enum.
-   Verifies that valid numeric inputs are correctly mapped to menu options and that invalid inputs return `null` as expected.
+   Verifying the correctness of the enum

 - `print_for_genre_test.java`
-   Tests the `printForGenre<T>` utility class.
-   Verifies that the `print()` method handles null, empty, and valid lists without throwing exceptions.
+   Testing printforgenre through different scenario

 - `rentedBooktest.java`
-   Unit tests for the `rentedBook` class, which acts as a leaf in the Composite Pattern.
-   Verifies that the class correctly throws an exception when constructed with `null`, and that the `print()` method works as expected for valid books.
+   Testing the leaf
-- `rentedBooktest.java`
+- `testing_sort.java`
-   Unit tests for the `rentedBook` class, which acts as a leaf in the Composite Pattern.
-   Verifies that the class correctly throws an exception when constructed with `null`, and that the `print()` method works as expected for valid books.
+   Unit test for sorting functionality.
+   Verifying sorting functionality

 - `rentedLibraryTest.java`
-   Unit tests for the `rentedLibrary` class, which acts as a composite in the Composite Pattern.
-   Verifies correct handling of book addition/removal, proper response to null inputs, and the behavior of the `isEmpty()` method.
+  Testing the composite of the composite pattern through different scenario

 - `StandardBookFactoryTest.java`
-   Extensive unit tests for the `standard_book_factory` class, validating the correct creation of `Book` objects.
+   Validating the creation of the book
-   Tests both successful cases and all major input validation rules: empty fields, negative values, and null genre handling.
 - `SubBookTest.java`
-   Parameterized test that verifies `Book` creation for all possible `Genre` enum values.
-   Ensures that each genre is correctly assigned by the factory.
+   Verifying that the different book with different genre are created succesfully

+#KNOWN LIMITATIONS AND FUTURE WORK
+Known limits of the apps are surely the fact the rented/not rented works on running app.
+Future works include modifying permanently this field in the mocked database.
+Future works includes recognizing an external pheripheral such a barcode reader, facilitating reading and writing information about book.
+In the future, the app could introduce a customer management (There is already a customer class), where every customer has it's own ID.
+With the ID, the app prints the info, how many books has rented and how many books could the customer rent.
+The books have its own price.
+The app could integrate a sort of payment management, introducing payment via cards, paypal, credit and so on.
+The app was not designed solely for books, but is extendable for any product tha has a barcode.
+For example, if we have to run a grocery shops, we could use the genres of the books as foodstuffs (we have of course to change some names).
+Many other improvements are surely adding a gui (I was working on it with Java swings).
+I can also use other optional pattern or technologies in order to add more functionality to the app.
+For example, i can add full stream api in order to write less code for complex functionality I can use multithreading with the gui.
+While the app read for example the book, I can create a thread for that, so swing do not block.
+I've already used custom annotations.
+I can upgrade it with reflection.
+With reflection I can reduce the boilerplate code .
+For example I can avoid writing the switch.
+With the annotations the code generate the menu automatically.